carla-simulator/carla/Docs/core_sensors.md

 ...

-# This supposed collision sensor would print everytime a collision is detected.
+# This collision sensor would print everytime a collision is detected.
 def callback(event):
     for actor_id in event:
         vehicle = world_ref().get_actor(actor_id)